nick-etuk/workstation1/README.md

 The scripts are written in Powershell for Windows based applications and Shell Script for WSL, Ubuntu and MacOS.
 It shows a menu that lets you choose which development activity you want to startup:

 The menus contain activities for each of your major development projects.
 ![image info](./doc/troubleshooting/image-menu.png)

 # Getting started

 Clone this repo to wherever you keep your local repos.
 Switch to `<repo_dir>/workstation1/src/core/cli
 If you are using WSL, Ubuntu or Macos, run `./ws.sh`.
 On Windows, run `./ws.ps1`.
 This will add the `ws` command to your path and show you the main menu.

 # Adding a project to the menu

-To add a project to the menu, switch to the root directoy of the project, and then run `ws add`.
+To add a project to the menu, switch to the root directoy of the project (or any other directory), and then run `ws add`.
-This will prompt you for a description and then create a `workstation1` folder, where you can define your activities and steps.
+This will prompt you for a description and then create a `workstation1` directory, where you can define your activities and steps.
+`ws add` creates a `ws1_project.json` file in the `workstation1` directory.
+This file defines the project and its attributes.
+It also adds the path of the `workstation1` directory to ~/.workstation1/project_registry.csv, so that it is included in the main menu.

+You can add new activities anywhere within the `workstation1` directory.
+Activities are defined in json files that contain the word `activity` in their filenames.
+For example, `web_development_activity.json`.
+Create new steps for the project inside a `workstation1/steps` directory.
-Only create new steps if one does not already exist.
+Only create new steps if one does not already exist that does what you want.
 To get a full list of existing steps, run `ws list`.

 # Projects

 A project is an application or system you are working on.
 It usually has at least one Git repo.
 Each project has a `ws1_project.json` file that defines its attibutes.
 Here is an example: